 Without a doubt, 5G network slicing is destined to be an influential factor in NaaS deployment given the low latency benefits that come with slicing.
-Providers need to start thinking about how to monetize network slicing and create a Slice-as-a-Service (SlaaS) model that provides slice/bandwidth on-demand services to customers.
-But SlaaS is just one example of how enterprise demand will mold the network services market.
+Providers need to start thinking about how to monetize network slicing and create a Slice-as-a-Service (SlaaS) model that provides slice/bandwidth-on-demand services to customers.
+But SlaaS is just one example of how enterprise demand will mold the network-as-a-service market.
 Telcos are used to being in charge and dictating where the industry goes, but now they need to put themselves in the shoes of enterprise leaders in order to conceptualize services and features.

-Striking partnerships and possibly hiring new leadership are other actions that providers may want to explore.
-A more collaborative ecosystem in which telcos, network startups, and hyperscalers work toward common goals will reduce the costs and risks associated with driving innovation and reduce Time to Market (TTM).
+Striking partnerships and possibly hiring new leadership are other actions that NaaS providers may want to explore.
+A more collaborative ecosystem—where telcos, network startups, and hyperscalers work toward common goals—will reduce the costs and risks associated with driving innovation in the NaaS market and reduce Time to Market (TTM).
 At the same time, filling leadership roles with people who have been in the enterprise space or SDN world will be a strategic advantage.

 To learn more about the best approaches toward NaaS and formulating a long-run investment plan, download ABI Research’s Network-as-a-Service: Business, Operational, and Technological Strategies for Telco Digital Service Transformation research analysis.
-This report comes from the company’s Distributed & Edge Computing Research Service, also explores interconnection NaaS providers like Megaport, Packet Fabric, and Equinix.
+This report, which comes from the company’s Distributed & Edge Computing Research Service, also explores interconnection NaaS providers like Megaport, Packet Fabric, and Equinix.